 Our model of church has sometimes been based on having a vicar and expecting them to do, or lead on, most things; including the things that don't need to be done by a priest.
-The way in which benefices are configured often puts a strain on everyone, as well as taking energy away from the local.
-Shared local ministry aims to release and enable both clergy and laity, so that together we can find a more joyful and sustainable model.
+The days of 'one vicar, one parish' are increasingly gone and the current way in which multi-parish benefices are configured often puts a strain on everyone - clergy and laity.
+This was apparent before Covid-19, and is even clearer now with additional financial pressures and many people feeling really weary.